• Skip to main content

 What is Calendula Oil?

 Calendula oil is any kind of carrier oil that has been infused with calendula flower heads or petals (Calendula officinalis) a.k.a. pot marigold).
-Dried calendula blossoms are recommend when infusing in oil, in order to prevent the chances of the oil going rancid.
-If you must use fresh, let the the fresh flowers wilt for several hours (the longer the better) before using them in an oil infusion.
+Dried calendula blossoms are recommended when infusing in oil in order to prevent the chances of the oil going rancid.
+If you must use fresh, let the fresh flowers wilt for several hours (the longer the better) before using them in an oil infusion.
 Calendula infused oil can be used on its own or incorporated into a variety of herbal bath and body products.

 Calendula Oil Properties